 Finally, take care in how you make your art and how you brand yourself as an artist.
 Those are the two things you control.
-I can’t help you make your art.
-I wouldn’t try.
+I can’t help you make your art and wouldn’t try.
 You have your go-to sources for that.

 Helping You Now and Then

-My job, my mission is helping artists.
+My job, my mission is supporting artists.
 It’s been a passion for nearly 30 years.

 Hence, I’ve have become quite good at it if I say so myself.
 That’s how I ended up with a range of services and products from free to full-service.
 As a result, I teach my artist followers one can’t expect others to toot their horn if they’re not willing to do it first and with pride.